Can I claim work injury compensation if there were no witnesses?Updated: October 18, 2022

 What if a witness refuses to give evidence?

-There can be occasions where someone has witnessed an accident but may be reluctant to come forward and give evidence.
-In the case of a work accident, a witness may worry about losing their job if they act as a witness.
+With work accidents a witness might, for example, be anxious about losing their job if they act as a witness.
 Your solicitor will contact the witness and explain that employers are not allowed to discriminate against witnesses.

-A witness might be worried about going to court.
-Your solicitor can contact the witness and request a written account of events, which could help a case to be settled quickly.
+A witness might also be worried about going to court.
+Again, your solicitor would contact the witness and request a written account of events, which could help a case to be settled quickly.
 The solicitor will also explain that very few cases end up in court (around 1%).

 If you have been injured at work in the last 3 years, you may be able to claim financial compensation.